bitbank2/zlib_turbo/README.md

 A library for decompressing deflated and gzip'd data.<br>

 <b>Why did you write it?</b><br>
 I've been writing imaging codecs for many years and I like to write 100% of the code for control of the design and to optimize performance.
 For PNG images, the compression is based on deflate (zlib).
-This library is somewhat challenging to recreate, but I decided to try to strip it down to the minimum code necessary to decompress the data.
-Part of the performance is lost due to all of the 'streaming' logic that can work with input and output data 1 byte at a time.<br>
+The zlib library is somewhat challenging to recreate, so I decided to try to strip it down to the minimum code necessary to decompress the data.
+I also optimized it a bit.
+Part of the performance of the original is lost due to all of the 'streaming' logic that can work with input and output data 1 byte at a time.
+My version requires the complete output buffer to be present, but you can still pass it input data in multiple passes.
+My code doesn't have any external dependencies and is a single C file of about 700 lines.
+One caveat is that it uses unaligned reads and writes to accelerate the decoding.<br>

 Features:<br>
 ---------<br>
-- Supports any MCU with at least 6.5K of RAM (Cortex-M0+ is the simplest I've tested)
+- Supports any MCU with at least 6.5K of RAM (Cortex-M4 is the simplest I've tested)
 - Optimized for speed and simplicity.
 - Generic C code with a C++ wrapper and no external dependencies (not even malloc).
+- 50-100% faster than zlib for all jobs
+- Easy gzip API too

 If you find this code useful, please consider becoming a sponsor or sending a donation.